There are many reasons why your AC system freezes up.

 How long your system has been running and the location of the leak play a part in whether you should repair or replace your AC system.

-Dusty evaporator coil—As time passes, the evaporator coil becomes dirty and creates issues similar to a dirty filter.
-You’ll progressively lose airflow until your system freezes or halts cooling.
+Dusty evaporator coil—As time passes, the evaporator coil becomes dirty and leads to issues similar to a dirty filter.
+You’ll slowly lose airflow until your system freezes or quits cooling.
 You’ll need to contact Teays Valley Service Experts to take care of the malfunction.

-Malfunctioning blower motor or relay—A blower motor working at an incorrect speed or not working at all can lead to freezing.
-It might also be irregular, going at top speed and decelerating after it gets too hot.
-Or a relay might make it work one time and not the following time.
-In either case, you will need to contact Teays Valley Service Experts to repair the problem.
+Broken blower motor or relay—A blower motor going at an inaccurate speed or not turning on at all can lead to freezing.
+It can also be intermittent, going at top speed and decelerating after it gets too hot.
+Or a relay might force it to work one time and not the next.
+In either case, you will need to contact Teays Valley Service Experts to fix the problem.

-Requesting annual AC maintenance or heat pump maintenance could help you avoid this problem.
-Our technicians will meticulously inspect and clean your equipment, which often allows us to notice small problems before they turn into major issues.
+Booking annual AC maintenance could help you avoid this problem.
+Our pros will meticulously inspect and clean your unit, which often allows us to catch small problems before they turn into huge issues.